yurichubabusiness/Anthropos/README.md

 # Anthropos

-**Anthropos** is a web application that lets users send messages into the future and preserve their legacy on-chain.
+**Anthropos** is an app that lets users send messages into the future and preserve their legacy on-chain.
 Inspired by humanity’s historical attempts to leave a mark—from carved stories in stone to the Voyager Golden Record—this app allows anyone to leave a message that can outlast them digitally.

 ---